 Survive the Ride

 Road Safety is Everybody's Business

 Coffs Harbour City Council has been actively involved in the NSW Road Safety Program since 1996.
 One aspect of this program is the employment of a Road Safety Officer to implement the programs in partnership with the Roads and Traffic Authority (RTA).

 Since 1996 there has been a steady reduction in the number of crashes and casualties on Coffs Harbour roads, despite a substantial increase in traffic volumes.

 Local Government is responsible for the maintenance and construction of more than 80% of roads.
 50% of serious crashes are on local roads.

-If you are a motorcyclist there are things you can do to stay safe like riding to the conditions and staying within speed limits.
 A third of all injury-related crashes in the Coffs harbour LGA involve excess speed.
 Learn more: